Anand Jon: Los Angeles case controversy

-Weber concurred that "this really seems like this was racially charged with a lot of motive behind it."
-The disturbing racism in the case was referred to in the Racial Justice Act, assembly member Ash Kalra.
-"In our research, we found the misconduct of the Beverly Hills police and prosecutor in People v Anand Jon Alexander utterly shocking" said former Assembly member Patty Lopez who passed the AB1909 law (2018) holding prosecutors criminally liable for withholding favorable evidence.

-Cal State Masters, San Quentin Rehabilitation Center

-The Parsons School of Design (New York City) BA graduate Anand Jon was among 30 selected for the first of a kind Cal State HUX masters degree for the incarcerated starting fall 2023.
-Studies by the RAND Corporation 2018 and Public Safety Committee show a return on investment of nearly $20 for every dollar spent on education, return on investment reported the San Quentin News in October 2023.
-Jon was transferred to San Quentin Prison where a $380 million transformation into a Norwegian model rehabilitation center is underway under Governor Newsom's vision to reduce crime, racism and recidivism.
+Jon's mother Shashi Abraham and his sister Sanjana Jon have urged the governments of the US and India to intervene and grant a new trial.

 Personal life

 Jon is a nephew of Indian classical musician and playback singer K. J. Yesudas.
-Jon's mother Shashi Abraham and his sister Sanjana Jon have urged the governments of the US and India to intervene and grant a new trial.

 Jon has been involved in charity projects such as Universe Aids awareness tour to India with his sister Sanjana.

 Jon was named cultural ambassador of India for his contribution to fashion.
 He has won "Rising Star Award" for Fashion week of the Americas, "Designer of the Year" at Vancouver Fashion Week.
 He was celebrity host for MTV Asia and VH1’s Awesomely Bad Fashions.
 He has appeared on America's Next Top Model with Tyra Banks and on E! with Paris Hilton.

+Anand Jon was among 30 selected for the first of a kind Cal State HUX masters degree for the incarcerated starting fall 2023.